-We will climb on a steep trail and walk along switchback above the Tarap River.
-The walk becomes quite exciting.
-At this point, the valley becomes narrow.
-At some places, you can jump from one side to another.
+We will climb on a steep trail and walk along a switchback above the Tarap River.
+The walk becomes quite exciting, the valley becomes narrow, and in some places, you can jump from one side to another.
 After several rigorous climbs, we arrive at the banks of Chyugur Khola.
 From here, we continue towards Nawarpani.
 Overnight in Nawarpani.

 Day 7: Nawarpani to Do Tarap (4,040m/7-8hrs)

-We will begin today by gradually ascending to Kamattarka at the confluence of the Tarap Chu and Lang Khola.
+We will begin today by gradually ascending to Kamattarka, at the confluence of the Tarap Chu and Lang Khola.
 We cross a narrow gorge and leave the tree line behind us.
-We are welcomed by wild rose and juniper bushes, typical of the dry inner Himalayan valleys.
+We walk through wild rose and juniper bushes, typical of the dry inner Himalayan valleys.
 After walking for several more hours, we reach the Do Tarap village, surrounded by an irregular stone wall.
 In this valley, both Bon Po and Chaiba religious sects reside together.
-Tarap is also inhabited by a few Tibetans and mostly Magars who have lived here for many generations.
-Overnight in Do Tarap.
+Tibetans and Magars have lived here in harmony for many generations.
+Overnight in Do Tarap

 Day 8: Rest Day at Do Tarap

 The day off will assist with acclimatization and allow some bodily rest.
 We can spend the day visiting nearby monasteries.
 During today’s short walks, we also get a chance to get acquainted with the local culture.
 The Dolpo people wear homespun clothing that is sometimes dyed a maroon color and favor Tibetan style Somba or Dhocha (boots with upturned toes) for footwear.
-Both men and women often wear religious amulets and strings of coral, amber, and turquoise.
-The people of the region are both Bon Po and Nyingmapa (Buddhist sects).
+Men and women often wear religious amulets, strings of coral, amber, and turquoise.
+They follow the Bon Po and Nyingmapa sects of Tibetan Buddhism.
 Overnight in Do Tarap.

 Day 9: Trek to Numa La Base Camp (4410m/6-7 hrs)

 We will trek towards the upper Tarap valley enjoying views of lush grasslands on both sides of the river, unique to this part of the inner Dolpo.
-We will walk alongside the Tarap Chu river and take pleasure in the amazing views of the vast Tarap valley with its wide plains and high mountains.
-A few hours of the good walk.
+We will walk alongside the Tarap Chu river with views of the vast Tarap valley with its wide plains and high mountains.
+A few hours of a good walk.
 We will arrive at the village of Tokyu, which houses a Buddhist monastery of the Chaiba sect.
 After exploring the monastery, we will continue walking up the valley on a rough trail before reaching the Numa La Base Camp.
 Overnight in Numa La Base Camp.

 Day 10: Cross Numa La pass(5310m), camp at Pelung Tang(4465m/6-7hrs)

-Today is going to be the toughest and one of the longest days of our trek.
-After breakfast, we begin crossing the Numa La pass on a steep trail all the way up the top ridge of the pass.
-The ridge provides incredible views of the barren mountains of Dolpo up to Mt.
+Today is going to be a tough day on our trek.
+After breakfast, we begin crossing the Numa La pass on a steep trail up the top ridge of the pass.
+The hill provides incredible views of the barren mountains of Dolpo up to Mt.
 Dhaulagiri (8167m).
 After getting to the top of Numa La, we descend to camp at Pelung Tang.
 Overnight in Pelung Tang

 Day 11: Cross Baga La pass(5170m), trek to Dajok Tang(4,080m/6hrs)

-After breakfast, we begin our steep climb up to the top of Baga La pass.
-From the pass, we get fantastic views of the dry landscape and the distant snow-capped mountains, including Mt.
+After breakfast, we climb up to the top of Baga La pass.
+From the top, we get fantastic views of the dry landscape and the distant snow-capped mountains, including Mt.
 Kanjirowa.
-We spend some time at the top of the pass taking pictures and generally enjoying the mesmerizing views.
+We spend some time at the top of the pass, taking pictures and enjoying the mesmerizing views.
 Next, we descend to Dajok Tang for an overnight stay.
-Overnight in Dajok Tang
+Overnight in Dajok Tang.